 In order to become a nurse practitioner, a graduate degree is required.
 Today, there are two degrees available.
 Though the master of science (MSN) degree is the most common path to becoming a nurse practitioner, times are changing: the doctor of nursing practice, or DNP, may likely become the new minimum degree for nurse practitioners.

 The MSN degree opens up several avenues of nursing to students, in addition to becoming a nurse practitioner.
 For example, students can use their MSN degree to become a certified nurse anesthetist, certified nurse midwife or certified nurse specialist.
 Assuming the nurse already has a BSN degree and attends school full-time, the MSN will take two years and 50 credit hours to complete.
 This is much shorter than the DNP degree, which can take three to four years.
-Some classes found in a typical MSN program include:
+Explore top programs for earning a MSN online, and take a look at some of the classes found in a typical MSN program:

 The foundation of diseases and how they affect the population in which they exist.
 Past and current research on disease theories will be examined.

 |Clinical Diagnosing Across the Lifespan||